JRuedas/dataProcessesProject/README.md

 This repository is created to hold the code for the project of Data Processes subject

+**Note: Download this project to your home directory or the scripts won't be able to find de csv files**

 ## Authors

 * Alejandro Basco Plaza